How to Clean Your Silver | Silver and Gold Jewellery

 * Please note that chlorine can seriously damage the silver.

 Oxidation is an easily reversable process and the silver can always be cleaned to bring it back to its former glory, so there's no need to be concerned.
 Cleaning the silver when it begins to tarnish will obviously be an easier task.
 If it's left too long and turns completely black then it may require professional cleaning.

 An inexpensive multipurpose polishing cloth can be used to gently rub your jewellery.
 Specialised cleaning cloths are often impregnated with cleaning and anti-tarnishing agents, so a normal soft cloth will not provide the same results.
 Silver dip may also be used (which is available from any high street jeweller).
 Please ensure you follow the instructions on the pot if you use silver dip.
 Do not use silver dip with purposely oxidised /drop cast/ enamelled jewellery or with gemstones.
 Gemstones that are particularly affected by silver dip are pearls, sodalite, malachite, lapis lazuli, white opals, turquoise or any soft or porous stones.
 It is vital to ensure that once dipped, it is rinsed and then dried thoroughly or you will find it oxidising worse than previously!

-It is advisable to ensure you don't damage your jewellery to remove it at night, when swimming, bathing or undertaking manual or domestic tasks.
+It is strongly advised to ensure you don't damage your jewellery that you remove it at night, when swimming, bathing or undertaking manual or domestic tasks.

 Store your jewellery in an air tight container.
 Also store separately from other items as this will also prevent scratches from items rubbing together.